SMByC/CloudMasking/README.md

 # CloudMasking #

-CloudMasking is a Qgis plugin for make the masking of cloud, cloud shadow and others for images of Landsat 7 and 8 using different algorithms suck as fmask.
+CloudMasking is a Qgis plugin for make the masking of clouds, cloud shadow, cirrus, aerosols, ice/snow and water for Landsat (4, 5, 7 and 8) products using different process such as Fmask, Blue Band, Cloud QA and QA Band.

 ***